-Wizzie Brown, Michael Merchant, and Roger E. Gold
+Wizzie Brown1, Michael Merchant2, and Kerry Siders3

-ockroaches are among the most common insect pests in homes, schools, and businesses.
+Cockroaches are among the most common insect pests in homes, schools, and businesses.
 They like to eat many of the same foods we do and are especially troublesome wherever food is prepared or served.
 They also may transfer disease-causing organisms.